Searching for answers about your medical records at 2am? We can help.

 Doctors are recommending a procedure and you want to understand the options

 When our founder's father-in-law went into cardiac arrest, the family spent 10 days in the ICU navigating ventilator settings, conflicting medication orders, and decisions no one had time to explain.
+They analyzed over 100 medical files, caught medication conflicts the care team missed, and learned what it takes to fight for someone inside a hospital system.
+AdvocateNow is what they wished existed on Day 1.

 Our AI is stress-tested against real ICU cases and medical simulations across cardiac, stroke, surgical, oncology, trauma, and critical care scenarios.
 We find gaps, add safety checks, and improve continuously.